Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 ```

 There are two sets of items, prefixed with Driving and Impacted, since cross-elasticity
-is a directional relation.
-The measurement is in the CrossElasticity column.
+is an asymmetric relation.
+The estimated value is in the CrossElasticity column.

 #### Forecasts dataset

 The Forecasts table stores all the forecasts the model has made.
 RunDate doubles as an identifier of the forecast run.